mikispag/eth-node-healthcheck/README.md

     	the HTTP port on which to listen (default 8500) -threshold int
-    	the maximum acceptable number of blocks to allow the node to be behind (default 10)
+    	the maximum acceptable number of blocks to allow the node to be behind (default 10) -timeout duration
+    	the timeout for the entire check routine (default 10s)
 ```